yunruse/pxdlib/docs/pxd/layer_text.md

 - `NSAttributeInfo` is present iff text has multiple styles.
 It is a run-length encoded list of styles for each character.
 See below for details.
 - `NSAttribute` is an `NSDict` with text style, OR a list of `NSDict` iff the text has multiple styles.
 See below for details.

-### NSAttributeInfo
+### `NSAttributeInfo` (run-length encoding for text styles)

-`NSAttributeInfo` (if present) is a run-length encoding.
-It is an `NSMutableData` that must be read serially.
-In general, _pop_ the number of characters, and then _pop_ the *style index* (from the `NSAttributes` array) that these characters apply unto.
+`NSAttributeInfo` (if present) is an `NSMutableData` providing an run-length encoding.
+In order, it interleaves the number of characters, then those characters' style index, and so on.

-This _pop_ encodes arbitrarily large numbers in an intriguing multi-byte method reminiscent of UTF-8 - hence why it is serially encoded and cannot be randomly-accessed.

-If the byte's most significant bit is 0, it is the last byte; the next 7 bits encode the number.
-If the byte's MSB is 1, it is not the last byte.
-These 7-bit chunks are in reverse order (the smallest chunk is the smallest 7 bits).
 For example:

+- The string `001110000` is encoded by [2 0 3 1 4 0]
+- The string `000011` followed by 257 `2`s is encoded as [4 0  2 1 129 2 2], where [129 2] decodes to 257 (see below).

+Encoders should take care to avoid reading from indices

+#### 7-bit arbitrary-length integer format

+In this run-length encoding, numbers are presented with a simple 7-bit format.
+This means numbers can be of an arbitrary byte length, and should be serially decoded.

+The most significant bit indicates if it is not the final byte of the number; the remaining 7 bits are the number.
+The resultant 7-bit chunks are in reverse order such that the most significant 7-bit chunk comes first.

+For example, numbers may be encoded as:

 ```
-#number           pop format, binary
       3                     00000011
     128            10000000 00000001
     129            10000001 00000001